Essentially Decentralized Conjugate Gradients: Introduction

+If the coefficient matrix is positive semi-definite, solving the linear equations can equivalently be formulated as a separable convex optimization problems rendering standard decentralized algorithms such as the Alternating Direction Method of Multipliers~(ADMM)~ \cite{Shi2014,Makhdoumi2017} or Jacobi iterations based on Schwarz decomposition~\cite{Shin2020} applicable. {Also decentralized subgradient schemes such as EXTRA, NEXT, DIGing or PANDA~ \cite{Shi2015,DiLorenzo2016,Nedic2017,Maros2018} are applicable, which converge even under asynchrony or under time-varying communication graphs.} {However, none of these algorithms exhibits exact convergence guarantees in an a priori computable number of iterations.}

+{This paper addresses this gap and presents an essentially decentralized Conjugate Gradient algorithm (d-CG) which solves systems of linear equations, where the coefficient matrix is a sum over individual subsystems.
+The proposed algorithms avoids \textit{central computation} entirely, but requires a rather small amount of \textit{global communication}.
+While distributed optimization typically allows for a preferably small central computation and communication \cite{Bertsekas1989}, decentralized optimization allows neither for central communication nor for central computation~\cite{Nedic2018}.
+Hence, we refer to d-CG as being \textit{essentially decentralized}---a sub-category in between distributed and decentralized optimization. } We show that d-CG converges to the {exact} solution in a finite, a priori computable number of iterations.
+Moreover, we demonstrate practical superlinear convergence, which is one of the fastest convergence rates currently known for distributed and decentralized algorithms.

-The idea of decentralized conjugate gradient algorithms has been previously considered in the context of bi-level decentralized algorithms for non-convex problems in \cite{Engelmann2020c}.
-In contrast to the previous results, the present paper focuses on sparsity exploitation and it avoids any pre-computation steps.
-Moreover, the convergence rate estimate of Theorem \ref{thm:cgConv} has not been given in \cite{Engelmann2020c}.
+{In contrast to our approach, classical parallel conjugate gradient methods such as \cite{RadicatiDiBrozolo1989,Helfenstein2012,Lof2004} decompose the coefficient matrix {row-wise}, i.e., each subsystem corresponds to a specific number of rows in the coefficient matrix.
+This renders its application to multi-agent systems rather difficult, e.g. in context of optimization algorithms based on Schur complements with a given decomposition structure.\footnote{{Other row-wise decomposition approaches are proposed in \cite{Mou2015,Shi2017}, which are guaranteed to converge even under asynchrony and communication delays.
+These approaches do not rely on CG.}}} The idea of distributed conjugate gradient algorithms has been previously considered in the context of bi-level distributed algorithms for non-convex problems \cite{Engelmann2020c}.
+In contrast, the present paper focuses on sparsity exploitation and it avoids pre-computation steps.

-The remainder of this paper is structured as follows: In \autoref{sec:probForm}, we formulate a linear system of equations with an underlying sparsity pattern corresponding to a graph structure.
-Moreover, we recall the centralized conjugate gradient algorithms and analyze its convergence properties for positive-\emph{semidefinite} coefficient matrices.
-Based on that, we develop a decentralized conjugate gradient method in \autoref{sec:d-CG} inheriting the fast convergence properties of centralized CG. \autoref{sec:App} demonstrates the effectiveness of our approach by means of numerical examples, where we compare the performance of our method to the ADMM.
+The remainder of this paper is structured as follows: In \autoref{sec:probForm}, we introduce a sparsity encoding framework and briefly recall the centralized conjugate gradient algorithm.
+We continue by developing the essentially decentralized conjugate gradient method in \autoref{sec:d-CG} based on the sparsity framework from \autoref{sec:probForm}. \autoref{sec:App} demonstrates the effectiveness of our approach via numerical examples and in comparison to ADMM.